 As CTO and co-founder here at Mooncascade, I’ve been working in agile software development for years.
 I know that things move fast when using agile methodologies.
 There’s always a new idea to validate, a new sprint to plan, or a high-pressure deadline to meet.

+Before getting into our list of five agile principles and values that we believe you should adopt, I first want to talk about communication.
 The most common issue I come across in agile development is miscommunication, which can have serious repercussions for projects of any shape or size.
 We’ve all been there.
 Someone forgets to speak up, and when delivery comes around, it turns out you’ve spent days of blood, sweat, and tears building a feature the client didn’t want in the first place.

 1. Know your client and the problem you want to solve